 Get the best Anne of Green Gables quotes that are most famous from the book about the troublesome red-haired young orphan who has charmed generations of readers with her lessons about life, love, friendship, books, imagination, nature, and so much more.

 First published in 1908 by author Lucy Maud Montgomery, Anne of Green Gables was based on a real-life orphaned girl who was sent to the farm of two adult siblings expecting her to be a boy.

-Anne Of Green Gables is a famous novel by Lucy Maud Montgomery which was written and published in the year 1908.
-Beloved Anne was a troublesome girl filled with optimism, imagination, and a spirit for the beauty of life.
-This book was so popular that it became the first in a series of related novels, later adapted to film, and even a Netflix series.
+Instead, they received a troublesome girl filled with optimism and a zest for life.
+This book was so popular that it became a series of novels and was later adapted to film on numerous occasions, including a recent Netflix series.